 7. Choose a Dealer Wisely

-After deciding on the aspects of your diamond to upgrade, choose the right vendor.
+After you choose which aspects of your diamonds you want to upgrade, choose the right vendor.
 At the very least, insist on a dealer with an elaborate diamond upgrade program.
-When looking for a reliable dealer, don’t place too much emphasis on the price of a diamond upgrade.
-Much as you’d want a seller who charges competitive rates, you shouldn’t go looking for the bargain of the century.

 While looking for a reliable dealer, do not overemphasize the price of a diamond upgrade.
 Much as you desire a seller who charges competitive rates, you should not seek the bargain of the century.

 Also, do not expect the process to be dispensed with quickly.
 A diamond upgrade is an intricate procedure that requires expert hands.
 If possible, upgrade the diamond where you bought the initial stone since this will allow you to leverage the gem’s warranty and return policy.

 Upgrading a diamond is a process that is as rigorous as purchasing a new stone, explaining why you should only proceed from the point of information.
 Ideally, knowing why and what to upgrade is what should mark the beginning of the process.
 Afterwards, you will assess the budget, followed by choosing the right dealer.